Frequently asked questions

 Generally, settlements take either 30 or 60 days according to the terms set out in the Contract of Sale.
 If all parties agree, longer or shorter settlement terms can be arranged.

-How long does it take to receive funds from the settlement of a sale?
+After settlement, how long will it take to receive the proceeds from the sale?

 Most settlements are now conducted electronically, so funds are made available the next business day.